Search the Health Library

 - Participation in research for presentation or publication

 The residency accomplishes in one year what may otherwise take many years to achieve professionally.
-Completion of the program meets the requirements for application to AOTA Board Certification in Mental Health.
+Completion of the program meets some of the requirements for application to AOTA Board Certification in Mental Health.
 It also prepares the resident for subsequent promotion along the clinical ladder beyond the level of peers without specialist certification.
 As an employee of the Johns Hopkins Health System, the resident will receive a salary, medical benefits, and other full-time employee benefits including paid time off.

 We offer several Occupational Therapy continuing education courses per year that are in house for our staff and for community participants when space allows.